Adrian-py/RockPaperScissors/README.md

 ### `npm start`

-Will run the app in the development mode
+Will run the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will auto-reload whenever you make changes or when you save.